Peace Corps Prep Program

 -

-- To fill out this competency, you will need to take two more courses of the Diversity and Inclusion type or more globally-oriented classes such as: International Development, Area Studies (i.e., African Studies, Latin American Studies, etc.), the Economics of Poverty, Peace Studies, Cultural Anthropology, Emerging Markets, World Literature, etc.
+- Take two more Diversity and Inclusion type courses or more globally-oriented classes such as: International Development, Area Studies (i.e., African Studies, Latin American Studies, etc.), the Economics of Poverty, Peace Studies, Cultural Anthropology, Emerging Markets, World Literature, etc.

 point hosted Peace Corps Volunteers.
 Studying or volunteering abroad in these countries from one week to a summer may